remko/waforth/README.md

 format isn't really meant for writing code in, so it has no facilities like a real assembler (e.g. constant definitions, macro expansion, ...).
-To help with maintenance, the WebAssembly file is piped through a simple string preprocessor that replaces constants with defined values.
+To help with maintenance, the WebAssembly file is piped through a simple string preprocessing script that replaces constants with defined values.

 ### The Interpreter